Emotional Hunger Vs. Love

 Parents who are emotionally hungry act compulsively in relation to their children in much the same manner as an addict.
 Their exaggerated attention and involvement have an ongoing negative impact on the child's development.
 These parents often find it difficult to reduce the intensity of their contact even when they recognize that the contact is damaging.

-Many parents overstep the personal boundaries of their children in various ways: by inappropriately touching them, going through their belongings, reading their mail, and requiring them to perform for friends and relatives.
+Many parents overstep the personal boundaries of their children in various ways: by going through their belongings, reading their mail, or requiring them to perform for friends and relatives.
 This type of parental intrusiveness seriously limits children's personal freedom and autonomy.
 Many mothers and fathers speak for their children, take over their productions as their own, brag excessively about their accomplishments, and attempt to live vicariously through them.

 The difference between loving responses and those determined by emotional hunger can be distinguished by an objective observer, but it is difficult for parents themselves to make the distinction.
 Three factors are valuable in ascertaining the difference: (1) the internal feeling state of the parent, (2) the actual behavior of the parent in relating to the child, and (3) the observable effect of the parent's emotional state and behavior on the child's demeanor and behavior.